open-vision-language/infoseek/README.md

 <p align="center">
     <img src="assets/infoseek.jpg" width="100%"> <br>
-    InfoSeek, A New VQA Benchmark focus on Visual Info-Seeking Questions
+    InfoSeek, A New VQA Benchmark focuses on Visual Info-Seeking Questions
 </p>

 Please use the following bib entry to cite this paper if you are using any resources from the repo.